-Ariane becomes State Council at her father's court, becoming the woman behind the scenes who arranges everything.
+Ariadne becomes State Counsel at her father's court, becoming the woman behind the scenes who arranges everything.

-Ariane's mother, Queen Pasiphaë, tells her daughter about men and what they always want from women.
-Ariane thinks her mother is whining.
+Ariadne's mother, Queen Pasiphaë, tells her daughter about men and what they always want from women.
+Ariadne thinks her mother is whining.
 When the sorceress gives her daughter a potion to drink, Ariadne sees as in a dream how her grandfather Zeus kidnapped her grandmother Europe.

-Together with her father Minos, Ariane visits his father Zeus to ask him for advice on the laws of Crete.
+Together with her father Minos, Ariadne visits his father Zeus to ask him for advice on the laws of Crete.